 What we support

-- supporting new and established theatre companies, including regional and repertory
+- supporting new and established theatre companies, especially regional producing theatre companies

 - supporting up-and-coming directors, producers, actors, designers and playwrights